Fish-Git/cmpsctst/README.txt

             ...etc...

-        Each dictionary pair MUST have the same name and each MUST be in raw binary format.
+        Each dictionary pair MUST have the same name and each MUST be in the same directory and MUST be in raw binary format.

     EXIT STATUS